Ringo Starr was The Beatles’ drummer and occasional singer. He was the oldest member and the last to join the band.

 Ringo Starr quickly established himself as a rock-steady drummer, whose open hi-hat and four-to-the-floor bass drum helped energise The Beatles’ sound.
 He was a reliable performer who made only a handful of mistakes during the band’s recording career.

 A left-handed drummer who performed on a kit conventionally set up for a right-handed player, Ringo formed a distinctive sound – not least his ‘backwards’ fills which were created by leading with the ‘wrong’ hand.
 As Ian MacDonald noted, “Starr would, during fills, come off the snare onto the tom-toms with his left hand leading so that he could only progress ‘backwards’ from floor tom to small tom or from small tom to snare.

 His droll variations on this, including rolling off the hi-hat, delighted orthodox drummers and added to the newness of The Beatles’ sound.

 ‘Ringoisms’ – expressions coined by Starr and adopted by the band – were used by John Lennon for the titles of ‘A Hard Day’s Night’ and ‘Tomorrow Never Knows’.
 He also contributed the line “Darning his socks in the night” to ‘Eleanor Rigby’.

 He became the central character in the films Help! and Yellow Submarine – which were a testament to his popularity as a band member.
-A Hard Day’s Night, too, showed his natural ability as an actor, though he subsequently downplayed his performance, claiming he was hungover on the shoot.
+A Hard Day’s Night, too, showed his natural ability as an actor, though he subsequently downplayed his performance, claiming he was hungover while shooting his solo scenes.